noahfraiture/gold/README.md

 - Type safety with null protection
 - Recent strong focus on catching errors at compile time to minimize runtime issues

-With this repo, you can compile your code in Gold, run in the VM and even use a REPL.
+With this repo, you can compile your code in Gold, run it in a VM and even use a REPL.

 ### Inspiration:
 Gold draws from Monkey, the language featured in Thorsten Ball's books "Writing An Interpreter In Go" and "Writing A Compiler In Go".
 While initially following its guidelines, Gold has evolved into a distinct language.